Are these Lavenders?

 3 Likes

 Very pretty.
 Looks to me like a Motley Tessera, obviously Lavender, either Hypo or Ultra.
 It could be a pinstripe type Motley without Tessera involved, but those usually have more visible lateral striping than I see here.
-They also tend to hand more irregularity in the dorsal Stripe.
+They also tend to have more irregularity in the dorsal Stripe.
 Motley Tesseras are known for long, clean, narrow dorsal striping with wide borders, exactly like this baby.
 Thoughts, @solarserpents, @noodlehaus ?

 Actually, I had a thought.
 In order to see if it’s even viable, however, I need more info.